Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Euclidean models

 \begin{remark} The first two equalities in the previous lemma do not hold when $\varphi$ is a diffeomorphism between $U$ and $V$ only.
-For instance, the open sets $\mathbb{B}^2$ and $\mathbb{B}^2 \backslash ([0,1)\times \{0\})$ are biholomophic via the Riemann mapping theorem but their boundaries are not homeomorphic.
+For instance, the open sets $\mathbb{B}^2$ and $\mathbb{B}^2 \backslash ([0,1)\times \{0\})$ are biholomorphic via the Riemann mapping theorem, but their boundaries are not homeomorphic, see Figure \ref{Im8}.
 It should be pointed out that, in this case, the diffeomorphism given by the Riemann map does not extend to the boundary.

 \end{remark}